php-http/demo-library/README.md

 ## How to start

-Here is how this package is initialized:
+Here is how this package is created:

 ``` bash